ibm-cloud-docs/discovery/adding-content.md

 How do I decide which document upload method to use?
 {: shortdesc}

+This documentation applies to {{site.data.keyword.discoveryshort}} service instances that you create with a Lite or Advanced plan, or that you created with a Premium plan before 16 July 2020.
+For more information about features in Premium plan instances created on or after 16 July 2020, and in Plus (including Plus Trial) plan instances, see [these docs](/docs/discovery-data?topic=discovery-data-upload-data){: external}.
+{: important}

 -   Use the [API](/docs/discovery?topic=discovery-gs-api) if you are integrating the upload of content with an existing application or creating your own custom upload mechanism.
 -   Use the [{{site.data.keyword.discoveryshort}} tooling](/docs/discovery?topic=discovery-getting-started) if you want to quickly upload locally accessible files.